-Table 18: Weighted average capital requirements for IRB banks
+Table 26: Current capital and capital requirement with RSA floor for IRB banks

 Note: The upper panel show the capital requirements (in CHF millions) of the three Swiss IRB banks for individual asset classes under different scenarios.
 The lower panel shows the implied percentage changes in the three banks' asset-class-specific capital compared to current capital levels.
 Total capital is doubled when an 80% floor is implemented.
-For Corporate Loans and Commercial Mortgages, capital is 154% and 208% greater when an 80% asset class level floor is introduced.
+Under BCBS 307, for Corporate Loans and Commercial Mortgages, capital is 214% and 210% greater when an 80% asset class level floor is introduced.
+Under BCBS 347, for Bank, Corporate, and Commercial Mortgage exposures, capital is 208%, 279% and 207% greater when an 80% asset class level floor is introduced.